martinkribs/martinkribs/README.md

 ## I'm a Student and Developer!!

-- 🌱 I’m currently learning PHP and algorithms
+- 🌱 I’m currently learning about AI and algorithms
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play computergames

 ---